lyahdav/analytics-limn-analytics-data/README.md

 - The end date passed in args to the script is exclusive (i.e. tasks completed exactly on that date will be ignored in calculations)
 - Tasks are created in the backlog (e.g. if tasks are created in the In Progress column directly, the script won't be able to determine a start date)
 - Tasks are completed with the "resolved" status (if tasks are completed with other statuses, e.g. wontfix/invalid, the task won't be considered completed for calculations)
-- First column in `phab-stats-config.json` (with value=0) is your icebox and will be excluded from CFD
+- The first column in `phab-stats-config.json` (with value=0) is your icebox and will be excluded from CFD
 - CFD data will only be accurate if tasks are never moved backward in your workboard
 - The last task transaction returned by the Phab API is when the task was created

 Troubleshooting:
 - If you have issues with matplotlib and virtualenv, see http://matplotlib.org/faq/virtualenv_faq.html.
-- Getting column IDs for `phab-stats-config.json` is kind of a pain now.
-To get them you can run `curl https://your_phab.example.com/api/maniphest.gettasktransactions -d api.token=your_token -d ids[0]=some_task_id` and look at the `columnPHIDs` (you have to remember where you moved tasks from/to).
-Get your API token from the `~/.arcrc` file.
-- Getting the PHID of the project for `phab-stats-config.json` is kind of a pain now too.
-Follow http://stackoverflow.com/a/25754181/62 for now.
+Or just use the `--html` argument.

 #Usage
 ```